garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 {: style="text-align: justify"}

 ### DBSCAN
-DBSCAN as K-means is an unsupervised algorithm used in machine learning, but one of the main differences between k-means and DBSCAN is that DBSCAN is very good at [finding patterns](https://es.wikipedia.org/wiki/DBSCAN) and this is exactly what we want.
+DBSCAN as K-means is an unsupervised algorithm used in machine learning, but one of the main differences with k-means is that DBSCAN is very good at [finding patterns](https://es.wikipedia.org/wiki/DBSCAN) and this is exactly what we want.
 The downside of the algorithm is that it is more difficult to tune.
-While in K-means the only important parameter is the number of clusters (K) and it is very intuitive to understand it.
-DBSCAN clustering need two parameters min.point: The minimal number of points to be consider a cluster and Epsilon: The distance between two points to be considered as part of the same cluster.
-Although the deffinitions seem to provide an obvious range for MinPoints and epsilon it is not usually the case and those parameters need to be tuned by try and error.
-There is an annalougs method to the Elbow method for k-means using the function <code>kNNdistplot</code> but if fails in the same way as the Elbow method does.
-So the only solution is to perform a random search for hyperparameters (epsilon, and min.point)
+While in K-means the only relevant parameter is the number of clusters (K) and it is very intuitive to understand its meaning.
+DBSCAN clustering needs two parameters *MinPoint*: The minimal number of points to be considered as a cluster and *Epsilon*: The distance between two points to be considered as part of the same cluster.
+Although the definitions of both parameters seem to provide an obvious interpretation, usually it is not that obvious to estimate them and they need to be tuned by try and error.
+There is an analogous method to the Elbow method for k-means using the function <code>kNNdistplot</code> but it fails in the same way as the Elbow method does in our latent space.
+So the only solution is to perform a random search for hyperparameters (Epsilon, and MinPoint)
+{: style="text-align: justify"}

 <pre><code>db<-as.data.frame(matrix(data = NA, ncol = 3, nrow = 100))